osmandapp/web/main/docs/user/navigation/setup/markers-navigation.md

 </Tabs>

-## How to use

-*The marker navigation* option has two use cases:
+## Use markers in navigation
-- *Map markers* can serve as [destinations](./route-navigation.md/#set-destinations) while building a route.
+  *Map markers* can serve as [destinations](./route-navigation.md/#set-destinations) while building a route.
 They are especially convenient when you need to set a route with intermediate points.

-- In some situations (especially for short routes, for example, during off-road competitions), due to the possibility to display the direction of movement and distance to markers on the map, they can serve as waypoints without setting the navigation mode.
+  However *Map markers* also provide various functionality such as [widgets](../../widgets/markers.md), direction of movements, lines on the map, so you could use these tools for navigation without building a route line and entering full voice guidance navigation.

+  In case you need a simple point to point navigation displayed as straight lines, you can build and sort ***Itinerary list*** consisted of markers as intermediate points and use widgets for simple navigation.

 <Tabs groupId="operating-systems">